hbecher/GeoDiff/README.md

 # GeoDiff
 GeoDiff is a tool for computing the delta of two snapshots of a spatial data set.
-It also comes with a web interface (available soon) to visualize the differences directly in your browser!
+It also comes with a web interface to compute and visualize the differences directly in your browser!

 We like to call it
 > the Unix diff tool for geographic data - [Didier DONSEZ](https://github.com/donsez)